 About Andrae Murchison

-Born and raised in the soulful roots of Savannah, Georgia., Andrae Murchison grew up surrounded by traditional gospel music at home and in church.
+Born and raised in the soulful roots of Savannah, Georgia, Andrae Murchison grew up surrounded by traditional gospel music at home and in church.
 He first experienced playing music at The United House of Prayer as a drummer alongside his grandfathers lead vocals.
-The UHOP brass bands introduced him to the trombone around the age of nine.
+The UHOP brass bands introduced him to the trombone and baritone around the age of nine.
 The power of the music touched his soul and was the beginning to his musical journey as a trombonist and composer.